nandajfa/push_swap/README.md

 ### Performance

-* With 3 numbers:
+* With 3 numbers: 2 instructions
-* With 5 numbers:
+* With 5 numbers: 6 instructions
-* With 100 numbers:
+* With 100 numbers: 1084
-* With 500 numbers:
+* With 500 numbers: 6784

  #### Autor